fsarshad/NLP/README.md

 ![image](https://github.com/fsarshad/NLPAdvMLHW3/assets/51839755/7944859e-830d-4844-824f-08d7338169c4)

 Convo1d Models are one-dimensional CNNs used to process dimensional sequential data.
 Examining the model performance visual allows us to understand the trajectory of the training loss and training validation trend.
 The trend indicates the effect of the loss during the training and validation.
 As the viewer, you want to identify whether the trend falls over epochs.
 This means the model is gaining knowledge from the dataset itself.
 If you see that the training loss is minimized while the validation loss is going up, it implies overfitting.
 Overfitting means, that the model is close to the training dataset.
+When examining the total parameters we noted that it defines the amount of parameters in this model.
+For us its 2,024,130.
+When understanding trainable parameters we noted that there are 2,021,442 trainable parameters.
+These are the weights and biases of the neural network layers.
+For non-trainable parameters, the amount produced was the parameters not being updated when we were training.
+Are amount for non trainable parameters are 2,688 non-trainable parameters.

 * # Custom Model 2